oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 ### Vector Storage - Oracle Database 23ai Free

 AI Vector Search in Oracle Database 23ai provides the ability to store and query private business data using a natural language interface.
-The **Sandbox** uses these capabilities to provide more accurate and relevant **LLM** responses via Retrieval-Augmented Generation (**RAG**).
+The **Explorer** uses these capabilities to provide more accurate and relevant **LLM** responses via Retrieval-Augmented Generation (**RAG**).
 [Oracle Database 23ai Free](https://www.oracle.com/uk/database/free/get-started/) provides an ideal, no-cost vector store for this walkthrough.

 To start Oracle Database 23ai Free: